-- The Landfill site is more prone to exceeding the federal 24-hr PM10 standard than is the Community site (sixteen exceedances versus two exceedances, respectively, over six years). - PM10 exceedances at the Landfill site are accompanied by high average wind speeds within a narrow wind direction sector over the landfill from the northwest. - PM10 exceedances at the Community site are accompanied by exceedances at the Landfill site and by elevated regional PM10 concentrations, suggesting a synergy between regional concentrations and landfill impacts. - PM10 exceedances at the Landfill site and Community site cannot be attributed to regional PM10 concentrations alone, since there were no exceedances recorded at the nearby regional sites on days with exceedances at the Landfill site. - 2010 was the only year in which there were no exceedances of the federal 24-hr PM{10} standard at the Landfill site. - At the Landfill site, seven of the sixteen PM10 exceedances to date have occurred in the fall quarter (September through November), while six of the sixteen have occurred in the spring quarter (March through May).
-No exceedances have occurred in the summer quarter (June through August), although monthly median concentrations are highest during the summer.

-Regional comparisons of PM10

-- For 2008, 2009, and 2010, monthly average PM10 concentrations at the Landfill site and at the Community site were lower than those measured in downtown Los Angeles (North Main Street, continuous monitor).
+- PM10 exceedances - The Landfill site is more prone to exceeding the federal 24-hr PM10 standard than is the Community site (eighteen exceedances versus two exceedances over the seven years spanning November 22, 2007, through November 21, 2014). - PM10 exceedances at the Landfill site are accompanied by high average wind speeds within a narrow wind direction sector from the northwest over the landfill. - PM10 exceedances at the Community site are accompanied by exceedances at the Landfill site and by elevated regional PM10 concentrations, suggesting a synergy between regional concentrations and landfill impacts. - PM10 exceedances at the Landfill site and Community site cannot be attributed to regional PM10 concentrations alone, since there were no exceedances recorded at the nearby regional sites on days with exceedances at the Landfill site. - Year 3 (November 22, 2009 November 21, 2010) was the only November-to-November monitoring year in which there were no exceedances of the federal 24-hr PM10 standard at the Landfill site. - At the Landfill site, 7 of the 18 PM10 exceedances to date occurred in the fall quarter (September-November), while 6 of the 18 occurred in the spring quarter (March- May).
+Five exceedances occurred in the winter quarter (December-February).
+No exceedances occurred in the summer quarter (June-August), although monthly median concentrations are highest during the summer. - Regional comparisons of PM10 - For 2008, 2009, and 2010, monthly average PM10 concentrations at the Landfill site and at the Community site were lower than those measured in downtown Los Angeles (North Main Street, continuous monitor).
 During 2011, six monthly averages from the Landfill monitor and three monthly averages from the Community monitor exceeded the Los Angeles average, with a majority occurring typically during summer months of onshore wind flow.
-During 2012, five monthly averages from the Landfill monitor exceeded the Los Angeles average; however, three months (July, August, and December) could not be compared due to incomplete data at one or both sites.
-During 2013, five monthly averages from the Landfill monitor exceeded the Los Angeles average, most of which occurred during warm weather. - Annual average PM10 concentrations at the Landfill site and the Community site are higher than those measured in Santa Clarita (one-in-six day Federal Reference Method [FRM]). - On average, regional influences remain large compared to landfill impacts.
-The observed patterns in seasonal or monthly average PM10 concentrations, within years, are similar among the Landfill site, the Community site, downtown Los Angeles (North Main Street), Burbank (West Palm), and Santa Clarita.
+During 2012, five monthly averages from the Landfill monitor exceeded the Los Angeles average; however, three months (July, August, and December) could not be compared because of incomplete data at one or both sites.
+During 2013, five monthly averages from the Landfill monitor exceeded the Los Angeles average, most during warm weather.
+During 2015, five monthly averages from the Landfill monitor exceeded the Los Angeles average; again, most were during warmer weather. - Annual average PM10 concentrations at the Landfill site and the Community site are higher than those measured in Santa Clarita (one-in-six day Federal Reference Method [FRM]). - On average, regional influences remain large compared to landfill impacts.
+The observed patterns in seasonal or monthly average PM10 concentrations, within years, are similar among the Landfill site, the Community site, downtown Los Angeles

+(North Main Street), Burbank (West Palm), and Santa Clarita.
 However, the neighborhood-scale impacts of the landfill are apparent during discrete time periods, which are typically characterized by high wind speeds from the northwest.